rach-db/networkwalks-B082-week2-Phase1-2/README.md

 During Week 2 of the Cybersecurity & Ethical Hacking internship, I completed practical activities covering footprinting and network scanning.

 For **W2-PM3**, Maltego was used to perform domain-based footprinting against `networkwalks.com`.
-A Domain entity was created and an email-related transform was executed, resulting in the discovery of `info@networkwalks.com`.
-The result was visualized as a relationship between the domain and the email entity.
+A Domain entity was created, and both an email-related transform and the **Search Web [Search Engine]** transform were used.
+The email transform returned `info@networkwalks.com`, while the Search Web transform returned 21 entities and produced a graph containing 22 entities and 21 links.

 For **W2-PM5**, Zenmap was used to perform a Ping Scan against the controlled `192.xxx.xx.x/24` Host-Only network.
 The lab network was configured with multiple virtual machines and network interfaces, allowing live hosts to be discovered and analyzed.